magi-1/aiball/README.md

   - Causality cones
   - Priority queue for how soon something can happen to a given ball.
 Naturally dont get to that event until it becomes relevant.
   - Study time distributions D*(num_balls-2)/speed_sound

+  "This means neither of the 2 balls engage in any transitions or collisions.
+If either did, then the intervening event necessarily precedes the i−j collision event, which means it doesn’t need to be considered as a candidate for the next event."